Timberborn-Modding-Central/TimberAPI_Docs/documentation/getting_started/making_mods/mod_json/index.md

 ### Composition

-The following is an example of a mod.json file. we will run through the components below.
+The following is an example of a mod.json file.
+We will run through the components below.

 ```json
 {